Research sheds light on how unusual North Pole ozone hole formed last year

 Researchers analyzed temperature data going back to 1965 and found that in Arctic winters when a tight, well-defined polar vortex took shape, temperatures in the upper atmosphere have trended colder.
 Researchers also examined climate models, which showed that if greenhouse gases continue to rise, the most frigid winters will grow even colder at high altitudes, producing more Arctic winters with strong vortexes, and thus, more polar stratospheric clouds.

 “The minimum temperature in the Arctic sometimes is just above the temperature where these clouds form.
 And if that is the case, no problem, no ozone loss.
 If it goes below, we have ozone loss.
-Our paper says that greenhouse gases are pushing [the temperature] over the edge,” said Ross Salawitch, a climate scientist at the University of Maryland and co-author of the study.
+Our paper says that greenhouse gases are pushing [the temperature] over the edge,” said Ross J. Salawitch, a climate scientist at the University of Maryland and co-author of the study.
 “The very cold, long-lasting condition of the 2020 Arctic vortex is consistent with the trend toward colder vortexes found within climate models.”

 In addition to requiring extreme cold, polar vortexes also need to be able to form undisturbed.
 Antarctica is surrounded by vast stretches of ocean on all sides, and those watery expanses only occasionally produce the kind of large-scale weather systems that disrupt polar vortexes.
 In the Arctic, however, the varied mix of land and water can create atmospheric waves that reach into the upper atmosphere and break up vortexes.

-A 2012 study found that warmer North Pacific waters can suppress atmospheric waves in the Arctic, allowing vortexes to grow more stable, leading to ozone loss, and a new study published in Advances in Atmospheric Sciences suggests that this is precisely what happened in the spring of 2020, when North Pacific sea surface temperatures reached record highs.
+A 2012 study found that warmer North Pacific waters can suppress atmospheric waves in the Arctic, allowing vortexes to grow more stable, leading to ozone loss, and a July study published in Advances in Atmospheric Sciences suggests this is precisely what happened in the spring of 2020, when North Pacific sea surface temperatures reached record highs.

-Authors of the new study concluded that when waters in the North Pacific are sufficiently warm, it is likely to cause severe ozone loss.
+Authors of the July study concluded that when waters in the North Pacific are sufficiently warm, it is likely to cause severe ozone loss.
 They stopped short, however, of implicating climate change or suggesting such events would grow more common.

 “Our study does not necessarily mean that there will be more frequent Arctic ozone holes,” Yongyun Hu, a climate scientist at Peking University and co-author of the paper, said in an email.